perellonieto/slides_flach/2019_isl/MD/Outlook.md

 Proper treatment of performance evaluation in machine learning (and AI more generally) requires a sophisticated model with the following components:
 - *Measurement theory* for the observable performance indicators;
 - *Latent-variable models* for the unobservable performance indicators of interest;
-  - e.g., inspired by item-response theory, see our forthcoming AISTATS paper
 - *Causal models* to allow for counterfactual reasoning.